 After 5 years of trying to conceive, I began a season of prayer and fasting, where I decided to start getting up early in the morning and read the Bible.
 It was in one of those quiet times with the Lord that He whispered encouragement to me and gave me the idea to send boxes of encouragement to others.
 In that moment, God restored my joy and gave me a new purpose.
 Ideas began to flow and I was less focused on the loss of my dream of motherhood.
 I became increasingly focused on helping other women by encouraging them through the trials they faced.
 He gave me a new dream.

-It’s been over 8 years since this infertility journey began and 3 years since He gave me the vision for loved+blessed.
+It’s been over 8 years since this infertility journey began and over 3 years since He gave me the vision for loved+blessed.
 I still have hope that if God’s Will is to bless us with a child, He’ll do it.
 He is able!
 And if not, I’ve accepted that He has given me a special assignment; to use the talents He’s given me to encourage as many women as I can.
 If my husband and I are never blessed with children, I still want to leave a legacy.
 So I pray that with each box we mail, that my legacy will be one of encouragement and my testimony will remind someone that there is nothing you’re going through that God can’t see you through.

 Your struggle may not be infertility, but no matter what it is, He will make ALL things work together for the good of those who love Him and who submit to His purpose.
 (Romans 8:28) Life is beautiful, even though we all have seasons of disappointment along our journey.
 Things happen that we don’t expect, but nothing surprises God.
 He has a plan for you and it’s better than the plan you can dream up for yourself.